Skip to content

 For the average user, the progression with Mikawa nagura will be as follows:

-[Course] Botan -> Tenjyo -> Mejiro -> Koma [Fine] -> Tomo Nagura or Diamond Plate Slurry -> Water Only -> Leather Strop
+[Course] Botan -> Tenjyo -> Mejiro -> Koma* [Fine] -> Tomo Nagura -> Water Only -> Leather Strop

-The grading system was developed long ago between the razor maker Kōsuke Iwasaki and Nagayuki Asano with the goal of trying to somewhat standardize nagura grading.
+The grading system was developed long ago between the razor maker Kōsuke Iwasaki and Nagayuki Asano with the goal of trying to standardize nagura grading.
 It certainly makes for an extremely sharp edge, but there are some debates about whether certain elements are actually courser or finer than others.
 It is not just about hardness or particle density, but the shape and size of the particles differ from layer to layer and impact how the blade finishes in the end.

 Koma vs Mejiro – Do I need Koma Nagura?

 Much of this is hard to quantify as it is going to come down to personal opinion.
-There are resources out there comparing them under microscopes which seems to backup the progression listed above, but every stone is unique so its hard to claim it as a firm truth.

 Mikawa Nagura Grit Ratings